Moheener Ghoraguli: Later years

 In the early years Moheener Ghoraguli, the band, performed in and around Kolkata and produced three albums until 1981 and then dissolved.
 In the late 1980s Subrata Ghosh a student of Presidency College, Kolkata, an ardent music lover, heard a song bhalo bashi jotsnay kash boney chhut tey and learned of Gautam Chattopadhay.
 Immediately he became a die-hard fan of Moni da and excavated information about him.
 In a few days, Subrata reached Monida's residence at Naktala.
-After a few days of jamming with Subrata, the 2nd innings of Mohin started.
+After a few days of jamming with Subrata, the 2nd innings of Moheener Ghoraguli started.
 It was days after days, night after night, month after month gradually new generation music lovers, who wanted to break the traditional tide of Bengali music started jamming in at Monida's small drawing room and sometimes they used to gather at Salt Lake BE Park at Salt Lake Welfare Association's tent to create innovative music.
 This was the time when the most revolutionary compositions like "Prithibi", "Telephone", "Bangalee Korechoo" by Gautam were created.

-In the mid-1990s, a decade and a half after Mohineer Ghoraguli's dissolution, Gautam Chattopadhyay decided to revive the movement of Moheener Ghoraguli.
+In the mid-1990s, a decade and a half after Moheener Ghoraguli's dissolution, Gautam Chattopadhyay decided to revive the movement of Moheener Ghoraguli.
 In 1994 Gautam was awarded from Kolkata Doordarshan to make a first ever Bengali Music Video with a budget.
 The budget was too little to make a quality product, so after the video songs got recorded and televised for the Doordarshan, Gautam decided to come out with an audio cassette with the support of Sourish and A. Mukherjee.
-The cassette album Abar Bochhor Kuri poray – compiled by Mohiner Ghoraguli: Mohiner Ghoraguli shompadita Bengali Gaan.
+The cassette album Abar Bochhor Kuri poray – compiled by Moheener Ghoraguli: Moheener Ghoraguli shompadita Bengali Gaan.